drjoschua/nr-litteratur/UU-STAT.md

 [Up](#tekster-om-statistikk)

+[Question marks ? indicate that the data was unclear.]

-The United States Census Bureau (USBC) (2018) indicate that in 2014 the percentage of people with disabilities to about 27 %, 18% with severe disability and 10% needing assistance.
+The United States Census Bureau (USBC) (2018) indicate that in 2014 the percentage of people with disabilities to about 27% (including minors), 18% with severe disability and 10% needing assistance.
 They show that disabilities increase with age:
 Until 18 yrs. only 17%, from 18 yrs.
 30%, from 65 yrs.
-58%, and from 75 yrs.
-70% have disabilities.
+59%, and from 75 yrs.
+71% have disabilities.
 They show differences in disability (any) prevalence depending on race:
 Blacks (around 35%), non-Hispanic Whites (32%), Hispanics (25%) and Asians (20%).
 The same ranking is valid for severe disability and needs assistance.

 Prevalence depending for different domains:
-* communication domain (18 yrs.+ / 65 yrs.+):
+* communication domain (12% in 18 yrs.+ / 27% in 65 yrs.+):
    * difficulties seeing (5%/9%)
    * difficulties hearing (7%/20%)
    * difficulties having their speech understood (2%/4%).
 * physical domain:
+   * lower body (16%, 18%?).
    * upper body (12%)
-   * lower body (18%).
 * mental domain:
-either a specified condition or any other mental or emotional condition that seriously interfered with everyday activities prevalent in about 10% of adults.
+either a specified condition or any other mental or emotional condition that seriously interfered with everyday activities.
+Around 10% have one or more conditions.
 The prevalence depended on the age:
 Around 12% (65 yrs.+) or 9% (18-64) of people.
-Common symptoms can be seen in at least 16% of the adults, 7% being severe:
+Common symptoms can be seen in at least 7% (16%?) of the adults:
-   * depressed or anxious: ca 11%,
+   * depressed or anxious: 5% (11%?),
-   * coping with stress: ca 8%,
+   * coping with stress: 5% (8%?),
-   * trouble concentrating: ca 7%,
+   * trouble concentrating: 4% (7%?),
-   * trouble getting along with others: 4%.
+   * trouble getting along with others: 2% (4%?).

 About 13% had difficulties with ADL and 10% with iADL.
 Most adults have a disability in one domain only (53%):
 * physical domain being most common (28%), followed by mental (14%) and communication domain (12%),
-* women have most likely disability in physical (32%) and mental (14%) domains, while
+* women have most likely disability in physical (32%) and mental (13%, 14%?) domains, while
 * men have disabilities most likely in the communication domain (13%).

 Adults with disabilities had a lower level of education, were less likely employed, learned less than people without disability even when employed, had a higher poverty rate, especially people with a severe disability,